-About: This tab contains information on the two broad categories of our ‘Mission,’ provides information on meetings and how to contact the Task Force, identifies our membership and leadership, including our by-laws and contains minutes of our monthly meetings and monthly financial reports and general descriptions of our sources of funds.
-This tab concludes with a summary of the laws that broadly apply to our work.
+About: This page contains information on the two broad categories of our ‘Mission,’ and how to contact the Task Force.
+In addition we identify our membership and leadership, as well as include digital copies of our by-laws, minutes of our monthly meetings and monthly financial reports, and general descriptions of our sources of funds.
+This page concludes with a summary of the laws that broadly apply to our work.

 Michigan Non-Profit Corporation and to apply for tax exempt status.

-While the initial impetus for creating the Task Force related to an EPA ‘Emergency Removal Action in the Pine River adjacent to the closed Michigan Chemical/Velsicol plant in St. Louis, it was decided to both use the name “Pine River,” not “Velsicol,” to reflect concerns with the wider watershed and other sources of pollution and threats to human health.
+While the initial impetus in 1998 for creating the Task Force related to the EPA ‘Emergency Removal Action’ in the Pine River adjacent to the closed Michigan Chemical/Velsicol plant in St. Louis, it was decided to take the name “Pine River,” not “Velsicol,” for the task force to reflect the community concerns with the wider watershed and other sources of pollution and threats to human health.
 By incorporating as a Michigan Non-profit, the Task Force also insisted on its freedom to move from a simple focus on Superfund and to give equal attention to issues of both the environment and human health.